 Founder Feedback gives you insight from the startup trenches.

-In a post from his blog, Dave Parker, Co-Founder and CEO of Bundled.com and Director of the Seattle Founder Institute, explains how to hypothesize appopriate product pricing.
+In a post from his blog, Dave Parker, Co-Founder and CEO of Bundled.com and mentor for the Seattle Founder Institute, explains how to hypothesize appopriate product pricing.
 Instead of putting off pricing until the last minute, Founders should begin thinking about and planning their financial model early on.

 Below, the article "The Mystery of Product Pricing" has been republished.